datagouv/api-tabular/README.md

    docker compose up
    ```

-   This starts PostgreSQL and PostgREST as a proxy to access the database tables.
-You can access the raw PostgREST API on http://localhost:8080.
+   This starts PostgREST.
+You can then access the raw PostgREST API on http://localhost:8080.

 3. **Launch the main API proxy**